obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP3.md

   }
   ```

-  - Go to each `/src` folder and update `tracing.js` code with code below
+  - Go to `/opentelemetry/src` folder and update `tracing.js` code with code below
     - import a new const, by adding line
     ```java
     const { OTLPTraceExporter } = require('@opentelemetry/exporter-trace-otlp-grpc');